Charles Ho: Early life

-Ho was born in Hong Kong with family roots in Fujian.
-He was the grandson of Ho Ying-chie (1911-2000), the founder and owner of the Hong Kong Tobacco Cooperation Limited, and the brother of David Ho, a Vancouver based entrepreneur.
+Ho was born in Hong Kong on 23 June 1949.
+He had family roots in Fujian.
+He was the grandson of Ho Ying-chie, the founder and owner of the Hong Kong Tobacco Company Limited, and the brother of David Ho, a Vancouver-based entrepreneur.
 Ho founded the Sing Tao Newspaper Group Limited in 2001.

 Events

 Relation with CY Leung

 On 9 December 2011, Ho, an outspoken supporter of Chief Executive Election candidate Henry Tang, publicly challenged Tang's opponent CY Leung in a press conference, questioning his ability to handle the top job in Hong Kong.
-Ho noted that one of Leung's companies, DTZ Holdings, has the values of its shares decreased to zero and declared bankruptcy, and thus fearing that "Hong Kong's economy would become zero because of Leung's wrong decisions.
+Ho noted that one of Leung's companies, DTZ Holdings, had the values of its shares decreased to zero and declared bankruptcy, and thus fearing that "Hong Kong's economy would become zero because of Leung's wrong decisions".

 However, in an interview on 30 August 2014, Ho withdrew his accusation towards CY Leung by praising Leung's efforts in improving people's livelihood, saying that Leung's decisions "hasn't made Hong Kong's economy become zero yet".

 Awarded the Grand Bauhinia Medal

-On July 1, 2014, Ho was awarded the Grand Bauhinia Medal, the highest award under the Hong Kong honours and awards system by Chief Executive CY Leung for his "distinguished service to the community, particularly his contribution to the media industry."
-The decision to award Ho the highest honor sparked dismay among some Hong Kong media.
+On 1 July 2014, Ho was awarded the Grand Bauhinia Medal, the highest award under the Hong Kong honours and awards system by Chief Executive CY Leung for his "distinguished service to the community, particularly his contribution to the media industry."
+The decision to award Ho the highest honour sparked dismay among some Hong Kong media.
 Ho is originally considered a staunch supporter Henry Tang, CY Leung's major opponent in the 2012 Chief Executive Election.
-However, he switched sides and praised Leung as a competent leader immediately after he was elected, and has since then been a staunch supporter of CY Leung's government.
-Some media expressed opinions that Ho does not deserve the award, as they believe only "true heroes" should be honored instead of a "Yes man" like Ho.
+However, he switched sides and praised Leung as a competent leader immediately after he was elected, and thereafter was a staunch supporter of CY Leung's government.
+Some media expressed opinions that Ho did not deserve the award, as they believed only "true heroes" should be honoured instead of a "yes man" like Ho.